Your Ghostwriting Team

 He is highly available: Contact Luke@MemoirGhostwriting.com or call 1-888-MEMGHOST for any reason at any time.

-The Traditional Publishing Whisperer
+Traditional Publishing Strategist

 Randy is a highly accomplished figure in the literary world, boasting a track record of successfully guiding authors to prestigious bestseller lists, securing high-dollar deals with traditional publishers, and even optioning their works for Hollywood films.
 Her expertise spans multiple areas of the publishing industry, and she pitches manuscripts to agents and publishers ranging from the esteemed Big Five to smaller houses.
 Additionally, Randy excels in converting books into screenplays, pursuing lucrative film deals, and skillfully negotiating bulk sales, showcasing her comprehensive understanding of the industry.